ablab/spades/docs/rna.md

 ## Assembling multiple RNA-Seq libraries
 In case you have sequenced several RNA-Seq libraries using the same protocol from different tissues / conditions, and the goal as to assemble a total transcriptome, we suggest to provide all files as a single library (see [SPAdes input options](running.md#input-data)).
 Note, that sequencing using the same protocol implies that the resulting reads have the same length, insert size and strand-specificity.
 Transcript quantification for each sample can be done afterwards by separately mapping reads from each library to the assembled transcripts.

-When assembling multiple strand-specific libraries, only the first one will be used to determine strand of each transcript.
+When assembling multiple strand-specific libraries, only the first one will be used to determine the strand of each transcript.
 Thus, we suggest not to mix data with different strand-specificity.

 ## rnaSPAdes-specific options